OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

   - architects
 outsystems-tools:
   - service studio
-content-type:
+coverage-type:
-  - procedure
+  - apply
-  - conceptual
+  - understand
 ---

 # How to build a multi-tenant application